cdietrich/xtext-languageserver-example/README.md

 ## Building in Details

+1. Make sure that `java -version` is executable and pointing to a Java 8+ JDK.
+2. Type `code`.
+If the command is not known, open VS Code and select *View / Command Palette*.
+Enter `code` and select to install `code` on the path.
-1. Run `./gradlew vscodeExtension` to build the DSL and the VS Code extensions.
+1. Run `./gradlew startCode` to build the DSL and the VS Code extensions.

 ### Scenario 1 (embedded server)